 The AcuPebbleTM sensor is an easy to use wearable device which enables the diagnosis of sleep apnoea at home.
 It is about the size of a one pound coin, weighing approximately 5 grams.
 It operates on the principle of acoustic sensing, measuring the sounds generated during the process of respiration.
-The sensor transfers the signals to a mobile device using bluetooth, and algorithms operating remotely use those signals to automatically extract parameters and biomarkers that are clinically relevant for the diagnosis of sleep apnoea.
+The sensor transfers the signals to a mobile device, and algorithms operating remotely use those signals to automatically extract parameters and biomarkers that are clinically relevant for the diagnosis of sleep apnoea.
 These parameters include:

 Presence and severity of sleep apnoea